eduardo3g/twitter/README.md

 # 🐞 Issues

 Feel free to <b>create a new issue</b> with an detailed title and description.
-If you already have a solution to fix the problem, I would be very happy to review your pull request.
+If you already have a solution to fix the problem, I would be very happy to <b>review your pull request</b>.

 # 🎉 Contributing